ManuelElizaldi/PyStrava/FunctionsDocumentation.md

    - In the PyStrava.py script this function is used to generate the dataframe 'general_table'

 # CleanGeneral_Table
-This function will clean the general_table, the following actions are taken:
+This function will clean the 'general_table', the following actions are taken:
    - Calculate the approximate calories burned.
    - Converts distance to kilometers.
    - Turns time from ms to minutes.